daniel-furman/sft-demos/README.md

 ## Supervised finetuning of instruction-following LLMs

-This repo includes lightweight demos for supervised finetuning (SFT) of small- to medium-sized LLMs.
-The scripts here are only compatible to workstations with a single NVIDIA GPU, such as x1 H100 GPU with 80 GB VRAM.
+This repo includes lightweight demos for supervised finetuning (SFT) of small- to medium-sized language models, like MosaicML's [MPT-7B](https://huggingface.co/mosaicml/mpt-7b).

-* Multi-GPU demos for large-sized LLMs aren't included here (see [Multi GPU training with DDP](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html) for example).
+* The scripts here are only compatible with single NVIDIA GPU workstations, such as x1 H100 GPU with 80 GB VRAM.
+For multi-GPU demos for large-sized LLMs, see PyTorch's [Multi GPU training with DDP](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html).

 ### Code assets

 * See the `./sft` folder for finetuning scripts and postprocessing notebooks.
 * See the `./runs` folder for the raw results from each sft experiment.
-* See the `./inf_tests` folder for experiments measuring the runtime of different sft models.
+* See the `./inf_tests` folder for runtime tests on different models.

 ## Documentation